 Prerequisites: An undergraduate degree in Economics is not required, but some exposure to undergraduate economics (ideally at the intermediate level) is highly recommended.
 The only strict requirement is a full calculus sequence (including multivariate calculus) prior to enrollment.
 Coursework in linear algebra and statistics are also recommended.
 Strong GRE scores and a high GPA in mathematics/economics coursework are expected.

-Please consult the UT-Austin Graduate and International Admissions Center’s (GIAC) application instructions before applying.
+Please consult the UT-Austin Office of Graduate Admissions’ application instructions before applying.
 A brief description of required application steps and materials is provided below:

 Step 1: Apply online at ApplyTexas.
 Select “Summer 2024” to locate the M.A.
 Economics application for admission: